apache/flink/docs/content.zh/docs/dev/table/hiveCompatibility/hiveDialect/load-data.md

     - it will look for `filepath` in the local file system.
 If a relative path is specified, it will be interpreted relative to the users' current working directory.
       The user can specify a full URI for local files as well - for example: file:///user/hive/warehouse/data1
     - it will try to **copy** all the files addressed by `filepath` to the target file system.
       The target file system is inferred by looking at the location attribution.
-The coped data files will then be moved to the table.
+The copied data files will then be moved to the location of the table.

   If not, then:
     - if schema or authority are not specified, it'll use the schema and authority from the hadoop configuration variable `fs.default.name` that